» Configuring Bitbucket Server/Data Center Access

 These instructions also apply to Bitbucket Data Center, which is a variant of Bitbucket Server that supports clustering.
 Terraform Cloud treats these two products identically, and Bitbucket Data Center users will select Bitbucket Server as their VCS Provider type.
 Unless stated otherwise, any reference to Bitbucket Server in this document also applies to Bitbucket Data Center.

-Note that Bitbucket Server requires both OAuth authentication and an SSH key.
-The instructions below include SSH key configuration.
+Note that Bitbucket Server requires both OAuth authentication and an SSH key, both of which are covered in the instructions below.

-Important: Terraform Cloud needs to contact your Bitbucket Server instance during setup and during normal operation.
-For the SaaS version of Terraform Cloud, this means Bitbucket Server must be internet-accessible; for Terraform Enterprise, you must have network connectivity between your Terraform Enterprise and Bitbucket Server instances over both SSH and HTTP or HTTPS.
-Bitbucket Server repository clone operations are performed over SSH on the port the Bitbucket Server instance uses.
+Important: Terraform Cloud needs to contact Bitbucket Server over both SSH and HTTP (or HTTPS) during setup and during normal operation.
+For the SaaS version of Terraform Cloud, this means Bitbucket Server must be internet-accessible on its SSH and HTTP(S) ports; for Terraform Enterprise, you must have network connectivity between your Terraform Enterprise and Bitbucket Server instances.

 » Before You Begin: Determine Your Bitbucket Server Version

 Terraform Cloud requires support for the delivery of webhooks to perform many operations, including tracking newly available configuration versions.
-When using Bitbucket Server version 5.3 or lower, Atlassian's webhooks plugin is required to be configured on Bitbucket Server.
-If using version 5.4 or higher, no plugin is required, as webhooks are supported natively.
+When using Bitbucket Server version 5.3 or below (deprecated), Atlassian's webhooks plugin is required to be configured on Bitbucket Server.
+If using version 5.4 or above, no plugin is required, as webhooks are supported natively.

 - Open your Bitbucket server instance in your browser and log in as an admin user.